Hp2806/Student-grade-prediction/README.md

-Student Grade Prediction using Linear Regression
+## Student Grade Prediction using Linear Regression

-A machine learning project that predicts students' final grades using academic, social, and demographic factors from the UCI Student Performance dataset.
+A machine learning project that predicts student's final grades using academic, social, and demographic factors from the UCI Student Performance dataset.
 The program analyzes student data, visualizes grade and age distributions, and trains a Linear Regression model to predict final grades (G3) based on 32 different student attributes.

-Features
+## Features

 * Final grade prediction using Linear Regression
 * Exploratory data analysis with histograms, bar charts, and KDE plots